June 6, 2023

 Pieter Mestdagh, Computational Biology Manager, CellCarta

 Pieter Mestdagh is a Computational Biology Manager at CellCarta, and Professor at Ghent University, Belgium.
 He holds master’s degrees in industrial engineering (2004) and in bioscience engineering (2006) and obtained a PhD in biomedical sciences (2011).
-He is the author of more than 100 scientific articles in international journals and co-inventor on several European patents.

 You might also be interested by